rvw-org/rvw/README.md

 to start the container with `rvw` installed.
-See the [Boettiger and Eddelbuettel RJournal paper](https://journal.r-project.org/archive/2017/RJ-2017-065/index.html) for more on Docker for R, and the [Rocker Project](https://www.rocker-project.org) uses here.
+See the [Boettiger and Eddelbuettel RJournal paper](https://journal.r-project.org/archive/2017/RJ-2017-065/index.html) for more on Docker for R, and the [Rocker Project](https://www.rocker-project.org) used here.

 ## Example